Kill the Irishman: Critical response

 Hensleigh's directing was criticized.
 Scott Tobias said the directing "doesn't do much beyond filling in the template".
 He noted that Hensleigh was telling the "true-life tale" of the mob's decline in Cleveland, but also said that "every character and setpiece felt like it fell off a truck".
 LA Weekly's Nick Pinkerton held similar views, saying that although "Hensleigh perks up when filming violence, the atmosphere throughout is past-prime, stymieing any strut".
 Lisa Schwarzbaum, of Entertainment Weekly, also concurred, calling the film's structure "pretty square".

 Despite criticizing the film's structure, Schwarzbaum called the cast "tasty", and singled out D'Onofrio, Kilmer, and Walken for praise.
 Clint O'Connor, of The Plain Dealer, held similar views, saying the "film's greatest strength is its cast".
-On the contrary, David Rooney held the opposite opinion; saying the "low-wattage cast" is what turned the "potentially strong" film into a "routine crime thriller".
+On the contrary, David Rooney held the opposite opinion, saying the "low-wattage cast" is what turned the "potentially strong" film into a "routine crime thriller".

 Box office performance

 On its opening day, Kill the Irishman earned $42,925 from five theaters (with an average gross of $8,585 per theater).
-On its second day, the box office receipts increased by 46 percent; earning $62,446 from five theaters (with an average gross of $12,489 per theater).
-Then on the third day, the film's box office performance dropped by 36 percent; earning $40,059 from five theaters (with an average gross of $8,012 per theater).
-The gradual decline in box office receipts continued until the eighth day, where the film's gross sharply increased by 373 percent; earning $36,119 from 21 theaters (with an average gross of $1,720 per theater).
+On its second day, the box office receipts increased by 46 percent, earning $62,446 from five theaters (with an average gross of $12,489 per theater).
+Then on the third day, the film's box office performance dropped by 36 percent, earning $40,059 from five theaters (with an average gross of $8,012 per theater).
+The gradual decline in box office receipts continued until the eighth day, where the film's gross sharply increased by 373 percent, earning $36,119 from 21 theaters (with an average gross of $1,720 per theater).
 The film continued to have periodic fluctuations at the box office.
-By the end of its box office run, Kill the Irishman grossed a total of $1,188,194 at the domestic box office, against a production budget of $12 million, considering it a box office bomb.
+By the end of its box office run, Kill the Irishman grossed a total of $1,188,194 at the domestic box office, against a production budget of $12 million, and so is considered a box office bomb.